Whether you’re greening up your space or crafting a gift for a friend, a DIY terrarium is a great choice.

 How much does the ‘ground’ of your terrarium affect its overall health?

-So, you’re going to want to choose carefully when deciding between stones, dirt, or a combination of the two.
+A lot.
+Check out this ultimate terrarium substrate guide for a better understanding of what to make you ‘ground ‘ out of.
+You’re going to want to choose carefully when deciding between stones, dirt, or a combination of the two.
 After all, this is how nutrients are going to travel in your little ecosystem.

 Gardening tools –